 If you drive while your license is suspended or revoked, you can be charged with a class B or class A misdemeanor, depending on the circumstances.

-Driving on a suspended or revoked license is a class B misdemeanor if it is your first, second, or third offense within a five-year period.
+Driving on a suspended or revoked license is a class B misdemeanor if it’s your first, second, or third offense within five years.
 A class B misdemeanor carries:

-You can be charged with a class A misdemeanor for a fourth or subsequent offense within a five-year period.
+You can be charged with a class A misdemeanor for a fourth or subsequent offense within five years.
 Class A misdemeanors carry:

 Driving on a suspended or revoked license is a serious offense that carries severe penalties.
 If you've been arrested for one of these offenses, it's a good idea to contact an experienced defense attorney.
 A qualified lawyer can help you understand how the law applies to your case and advise you on how best to handle your situation.